-THE QUIGLEY CORPORATION NOTES TO FINANCIAL STATEMENTS The Quigley Corporation (the "Company") was organized under the laws of the State of Nevada on August 24, 1989.
+The Quigley Corporation (the "Company") was organized under the laws of the State of Nevada on August 24, 1989.
 The Company started business October 1, 1989 and has been engaged in the business of marketing health products.
 The products are fully developed and are being offered to the general public.
-For the most recent fiscal periods, the Company has concentrated its efforts on the promotion of a product known as "Cold-Eeze(R)" in the United States.
-This product serves the cold remedy market.
-The demand for the Company's products is seasonal, where the first and fourth quarters generally represent the largest sales volume.
+For the most recent fiscal periods, the Company has concentrated its efforts on the promotion of "Cold-Eeze(R)", a cold remedy product, in the United States.
+The demand for the Company's cold remedy products and sun-care and skincare products is seasonal, where the third and fourth quarters generally represent the largest sales volume for the cold remedy products and the first and second quarters generally represent third largest sales volume for the sun-care and skincare products.

-Darius International, Inc., a wholly owned subsidiary specializing in proprietary health and wellness products was formed in 2000 to introduce new products to the marketplace through a network of direct selling independent distributors.
+Darius International Inc., a wholly owned subsidiary specializing in proprietary health and wellness products was formed in 2000 to introduce new products to the marketplace through a network of direct selling independent distributors.
+On January 2, 2001, the Company acquired certain assets and assumed certain liabilities of a privately held company, located in Utah, involved in the direct marketing and distribution of health and wellness products.

-During 2000, The Company acquired a 60% ownership position in Caribbean Pacific Natural Products Inc., which is a leading developer and marketer of all-natural sun and skin care products for luxury resorts, theme parks and spas.
+During 2000, the Company acquired a 60% ownership position in Caribbean Pacific Natural Products, Inc., which is a leading developer and marketer of all-natural sun-care and skincare products for luxury resorts, theme parks and spas.